J. Irwin Miller: Biography

 Miller was born in Columbus, Indiana, to Hugh Thomas Miller, a college professor and politician, and Nettie Irwin Sweeney.
 He had one sister, Elizabeth Clementine Miller (1905–1996), who married Robert Stone Tangeman.
+He was the grandnephew of William Glanton Irwin.

 He was a 1931 graduate of Yale University and made Phi Beta Kappa.
 From 1931 to 1933, Miller studied Philosophy, Politics and Economics (PPE) at Balliol College, Oxford, which made him an Honorary Fellow in 1974.

 On February 5, 1943, he married Xenia Simons.
-They had three daughters, Margaret Irwin, Catherine Gibbs, and Elizabeth Garr, and two sons Hugh Thomas II and William Irwin.
+They had three daughters, Margaret Irwin, Catherine Gibbs, and Elizabeth Garr, and two sons, Hugh Thomas II and William Irwin.
 Margaret was married to Jonathan D. Schiller, co-founder of Boies Schiller Flexner LLP.
 He had ten grandchildren – Jonathan, Zachary, Joshua, Benjamin, Aaron, Andrew, AnnaCatherine, Katherine, Laura, and Emily.

 The Miller House in Columbus, which was designed by Eero Saarinen, was declared a U.S. National Historic Landmark in 2000.
 After the death of Miller's widow in 2008, the house was donated to the Indianapolis Museum of Art in 2009.
 The family's Canadian summer home on Lake Rosseau near Windermere, Ontario, was also designed by Saarinen.